 How Anxiety Causes Low Libido

-Libido is simply sexual desire, and of course many things can decrease this desire beyond anxiety, including things that have a relationship to anxiety.
-If you want to find out more about whether or not you may have anxiety, make sure you take my anxiety test now.
+Libido is simply sexual desire, and of course, many things can decrease this desire beyond anxiety.
+Some of those things may even have a relationship to anxiety.
+If you want to find out more about whether or not you may have anxiety, make sure you take my free 7-minute anxiety test now.

 But anxiety is known to be a direct cause of low libido, and there are several reasons that this may occur:

-- Distractions - Anxiety is also intensely distracting.
-It's very hard to feel sexual energy when you're busy worrying about things.
+- Distractions Anxiety is also intensely distracting.
+It's tough to feel any sexual energy when you're busy worrying about things.
 Indeed, worry itself is the enemy of healthy sexual desire.
 You can't have fantasies and experience the highs of attraction when you're too busy focusing on your health or the safety of the world around you.

-- Hormone Changes - Stress affects your hormones, and while it's not entirely clear exactly what effects stress has on your hormone system, it's entirely possible that the hormones that are involved in arousal are altered by your anxiety and stress.
+- Hormone Changes Stress affects your hormones, and while it's not entirely clear exactly what effects stress has on your hormone system, it's entirely possible that the hormones involved in arousal are altered by your anxiety and stress.

-- Creation of Romantic Stress - Anxiety can also be the cause (or a symptom) of romantic stress.
-If so, low arousal may not necessarily be the result of anxiety, but the problems that you have as a couple may make it feel as though you're losing your ability to find sexual attraction in someone that you otherwise had that attraction towards.
+- Creation of Romantic Stress Anxiety can also be the cause (or a symptom) of romantic tension.
+If so, low arousal may not necessarily be the result of anxiety, but the problems that you have as a couple may make it feel as though you're losing your ability to find sexual attraction to someone to whom you would otherwise be attracted.

-One of the most amazing things about anxiety is that some people may even experience a reaction that is completely different from others, where they actually have a greater libido as a response to anxiety, because the nervousness of anxiety causes arousal.
+One of the most amazing things about anxiety is that some people may even experience a reaction that is completely different.
+Some people have a greater libido as a response to anxiety, because the nervousness of anxiety causes arousal.
 But this is fairly uncommon.
 Many, many people experience drops in libido as a result of anxiety.